Mathematics (MATH)

 MATH 491 Abstract Algebra II3 Credits

-A continuation of MATH 490 Abstract Algebra I. Topics include properties of rings, subrings, ideals, quotient structures; ring homomorphisms and isomorphisms, integral domains, polynomial rings, properties of fields, subfields, field extensions, finite fields and Galois Theory.
+Continuation of MATH 490 Abstract Algebra I, focusing on rings and fields.
+Topics include rings, ideals, quotient structures, ring homomorphisms, integral domains, polynomial rings, fields, field extensions, finite fields, and Galois Theory.

 Prerequisites: MATH 490.